chengryan96/Wing-Ryan-CHENG/Project/README.md

-#Data Mining and Statistical Learning (STAT4001)
+# Data Mining and Statistical Learning (STAT4001)
-This contains the R codes and the report of this project
+This is the repository for my project